ZacharyCauchi/pantry-app/README.md

 1. import sql database
 2. The expected database username is root and the password is left blank.
 This can be edited in model/dbconnection.php
+1. The apiKey.php file is ignored and will need to be replaced.
+This is file contains the api key saved as a string and assigned to the variable $key
 3. You should be good to go!